-Despite the limitations of this forensic approach, authors of the RCMP Sled Dogs Report did actually extend their reach to assert a general defence of the quality of services provided by RCMP in the North.
-Our analysis of their review examines the extent to which the evidence and process used to produce the report and its conclusions achieved the desired goals stated by the authors of the RCMP Sled Dogs Report.
-Our analysis also assesses how well the report met the goals set out by the Government of Canada.
+Despite the limitations of this forensic approach, the authors of the RCMP Sled Dogs Report did actually extend their reach to assert a general defence of the quality of services provided by RCMP in the North.
+Our analysis of their review examines the extent to which the evidence and process used to produce the report's conclusions achieved the desired goals stated by the authors of the report, and assesses how well the report met the goals set out by the Government of Canada.
 Our review also explains how alternative approaches would have been more successful, and more likely to promote reconciliation between parties who each believe they have been wronged.